The best airline credit card offers

 - First checked bag free on Delta flights

 - $100 Delta Flight Credit after you spend $10,000 in purchases on your card in a calendar year

 - Read our review of the Delta SkyMiles Gold card

 United℠ Explorer CardAPPLY NOW

 United℠ Explorer Card

-- 40,000 bonus miles after you spend $2,000 in purchases in the first three months from account opening
+- 40,000 Bonus Miles after you spend $2,000 on purchases in the first 3 months your account is open.

 - $95 annual fee (Waived the first year)